MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 #### **2. The Public Declaration**

-One of the leaders (possibly a charismatic figure from [[the Golden Tide]] or [[The Iron Seekers|Iron Seekers]]) organizes a public speech to rally the factions.
+One of the leaders ([[Golden Tide's Leader|Dorius Goldvein]] the leader of [[the golden tide]]) organizes a public speech to rally the factions.
 The party is invited to attend as honored guests.

 - The factions gather, and the leader speaks passionately about unity and the need to strike against the ruler.
 - Midway through the speech, **an assassin strikes**—a Black Serpent infiltrator or a disguised mercenary from [[the Ravenborn Company]], depending on the intrigue level you want.